AlexFoderaro03/AlexFoderaro03/README.md

-**AlexFoderaro03/AlexFoderaro03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 <h1 align="center"> Hello, welcome! 👋 </h1>
 <p align="center">My name is Alex Foderaro but few ones may know me by my nickname - <b>youngfoe13</b><p>
 <h3 align="center">📚 I am a highschool student in Italy & a content creator 👟</h3>

-- 🔭 At the moment I am working on a big big project 👀: a CLI autocheckout bot, I usually code in either JS or Python.
+- 👨🏽‍💻 At the moment I am working on a big big project 👀: a CLI autocheckout bot, I usually code in either JS or Python.
-- 🌱 I’m currently working with backend JavaScript and requests
+- 🎰 I’m currently working with backend JavaScript and requests

 <br>